Click below or use the site search to find answers to your questions

 Why do you collect my shipping address and geo location data?

 This is to meet our tax obligations.
 We are based in Canada and collect sales taxes from Canadian taxpayers.
 If your physical address is outside Canada, your geo location is outside Canada, and you self-declare at checkout, then there will be no taxes on your order.

 When will my results be ready?

-Most results are ready within hours of your order.
+Most results are ready within an hour of your order.
 The time to process a file varies and depends on the size and character of the file.